denshoproject/ddr-manual/source/admins/workstations/setup-workstation.rst

 Install VirtualBox
 ------------------

-Download VirtualBox from the official web site and install it.
+If VirtualBox has not yet been installed on the physical machine, download the software from the official web site and install it.

 - https://www.virtualbox.org/wiki/Downloads
 - Look for "VirtualBox $VERSION_NUMBER for Windows hosts".
 - Also download the "VirtualBox $VERSION_NUMBER Oracle VM VirtualBox Extension Pack".
-- When all files are downloaded, launch the installer and install on your host machine.
+- When all files are downloaded, launch the installer and install on your host machine, then install the extension pack.